cisagov/prescup-web/prescup20/FAQ.md

 </a>
 <br>
 <a href="home/doc/FAQ#q18">
-       18. Is there a recommended format for flag submissions?
+       18. Is there a recommended format for answer submissions?
 </a>

 <br>